Articles

 Ultimately, an inconsistency around the quantity and types of product images provided to users results in unpredictable user experiences with significant friction.

-Our testing shows that 42% of users try to grasp the size of a product though the product page images, but without an “In Scale” image this becomes needlessly difficult.
+Our testing shows that 42% of users try to ascertain the size of a product from the product page images, but without an “In Scale” image this becomes needlessly difficult.

-Determining the size of a product is crucial to the online shopping experience, as users can’t physically evaluate the size of a product (as they can in a brick and mortar store).
+Determining the size of a product is crucial to the online shopping experience, as users can’t physically evaluate the size of a product (like they can in a brick and mortar store).

 Therefore, it’s important to always provide “In Scale” product images.